Aden Holloway: Personal life

-Holloway is a dual citizen of Canada and the United States through his mother, Robin Raimey, who was born in Calgary.
-His grandfather, Dave Raimey, played college football at Michigan and briefly in the National Football League for the Cleveland Browns before playing in the Canadian Football League and being inducted in the Canadian Football Hall of Fame.
-His younger sister, Mila, plays college basketball at Michigan.
+Holloway is a dual citizen of Canada through his mother, Robin Raimey, who was born in Calgary.
+His maternal grandfather, Dave Raimey, played for the Michigan Wolverines football program, and briefly in the National Football League (NFL) for the Cleveland Browns, before playing in the Canadian Football League (CFL) and being inducted in the Canadian Football Hall of Fame.
+His younger sister, Mila Holloway, plays college basketball for the Michigan Wolverines.

+Legal issues

+On March 16, 2026, Holloway was arrested in Tuscaloosa, Alabama after he was found in possession of at least one pound of marijuana.
+The marijuana in his possession was alleged by arresting officers to not be for personal use, with Holloway also found to be in possession of cash and drug paraphernalia.
+He was released from county jail after posting a $5,000 bond.
+Holloway was charged with both first-degree possession of marijuana (not for personal use), a Class C felony, and failure to affix a tax stamp, which is also a felony.
+Following this arrest, Holloway was suspended by the University of Alabama pending an investigation.
+He remained on the roster.